mbenecke/qmk-keymap/readme.md

 - That the Keyboard operates in the current state costs me nearly one year of gathering knowledge and experience in a wide range of special Skills.
 If it is not running for you after a Weekend of tinkering, don’t give up, it is possible.
+- it is not a budget solution, yes it is cheaper than buying the (Kinesis Advantage 356)[https://kinesis-ergo.com/keyboards/advantage360/] but only if do not like to count the working hours and frustration days.
+  So be warned.